rebazp/P1RebazPage/README.md

 ### Content

 - The design and, icons and fonts was taken from the project [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/1da6ad13213740f1855a51d30a2375b1/)
-- Instructions on how to implement the code to my project was taken from [Supersimpledev] and [love Running].
+- Instructions on how to implement the code to my project was taken from [Supersimpledev] and [Love Running].
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media